-The omega-3 fats found in fish are essential fatty acids, which means that our bodies cannot make them, so they must be consumed through the diet.
+The omega-3 fats found in fish are fatty acids that the human body cannot make, so we must consume them through diet.
 These fats have all sorts of beneficial effects on our bodies, including lowering blood pressure and decreasing the risk of heart disease.
 However, few people today are getting enough omega-3s through diet alone.

 Part of the reason is that fish are often contaminated with mercury or other harmful substances, which can cause severe health issues that outweigh the benefits of the fatty acids.

 Taking a fish oil supplement is a simple way to add some more omega-3s to your diet if you’re reluctant to consume more fish.
-These supplements aren’t immune to the contaminants found in fish, but reputable manufacturers make sure that their products are purified before reaching store shelves.
+These supplements can contain the same contaminants found in fish, but reputable manufacturers make sure that their products are purified before reaching store shelves.

 If your fish oil isn’t pure, you could be getting the same contaminants that are often found in fish today.
 Consuming too much of these can cause a number of health problems, so it’s important to make sure that the fish oil you choose is pure.

-Independent testing: You can’t always rely on the manufacturers to be honest about this.
-That’s why it’s best to go with a product that has been tested by an independent lab for purity and potency.
+Independent testing: You can’t always rely on manufacturers to be honest about this, so you'll want to go with a product that has been tested by an independent lab for purity and potency.
 United States Pharmacopeia (USP) and the National Science Foundation (NSF) are two organizations that certify supplements, and you might see one of these seals listed on the product label.

 Certificate of analysis: If you don’t see any indication of independent testing on the label, you can ask the manufacturer for the certificate of analysis (COA).
 This should show the precise ingredients and quantities, as well as any contaminants found in the supplement as verified by an independent lab.
 If the manufacturer refuses to show you the COA, you might want to choose another product.

-Fish oil can do a lot to decrease inflammation in the body, but if the oil is rancid, it can have the opposite effect and even cause more health problems.
-Stay away from fish oil that smells like a rancid fish.
+Fish oil can help to decrease inflammation in the body, but if the oil is rancid, it can have the opposite effect and even cause more health problems.
+Stay away from fish oil that smells like rancid fish.
 That’s a good indication that the oil has gone bad.